akisaarinen/ccf/documentation.md

 <p class="author">Aki Saarinen, 5.9.2010, updated 19.9.2010.</p>

-<b>Disclaimer:</b> This article is intended for those interested in the inner
-workings of real-time collaborative software, and is a good read for those who want to get familiar with how CCF and similar libraries work.
+**Disclaimer:** This article is intended for those interested in the inner workings of real-time collaborative software, and is a good read for those who want to get familiar with how CCF and similar libraries work.